dekvall/runelite-external-plugins/README.md

-# runelite-external-plugins
+# Wom Utils
-External plugins for RuneLite
+Utils for wiseoldman.net

+## Features
+ - Automatically sends name changes of your friends to wom.